EugeneAutomation/apextech/README.md

 To run only LOGIN autotests - run command:

 ```
-1. On loginPage.ts update const Login / const Password to your email and password
+1. On loginPage.ts update const Login / const Password to your real email and password

 2. npm run login in Terminal
 ```